Previous Up Next

 Books

-At 10:30, I bought the following three books from charity shop Het Goed: I also saw the book The Phenemenon of scale: The art of nanotechnolology.
+At 10:30, I bought the following three books from thrift store Het Goed: I also saw the book The Phenemenon of scale: The art of nanotechnolology.
 On page 39, it has some interesting patterns with dots connected with lines from the PARR project by WLFR, a cooperation between Taconis Stolk and Sietske Sips.

 Saturday, August 22, 2015